Dilei27/Dilei27/README.md

 <div>
   <h1 align="center">Hello!
 How are you?? 😃️</h1>
-  <h2 align="center">My name is <a href="https://www.linkedin.com/in/odirlei-alves-a9b14923/"><i> Odirlei Alves </i></a> I am studying Systems Analysis and Development. 😃️😃️
+  <h2 align="center">My name is <a href="https://www.linkedin.com/in/odirlei-alves-a9b14923/"><i> Odirlei Alves ,</i></a> I am studying Systems Analysis and Development. 😃️😃️
-  <p align="center"> I'm passionate about technology,I currently work with manual tests and I'm improving my knowledge in the area of test automation with a focus on Cypress and RobotFramework.
+  <p align="center"> I'm passionate about technology, I currently work with manual tests and I'm improving my knowledge in the area of test automation with a focus on Cypress and RobotFramework.
  </div>
   </a><br>
   </div>